v-cakoll/docs.it-it/docs/framework/unmanaged-api/metadata/imetadataimport-getmemberprops-method.md

 ms.assetid: 42790918-4142-4938-b8f4-a56979a55846
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: fcf32c4b27324ccc54eabbb248e8c9906cf693b6
+ms.openlocfilehash: bc5bbba2fa4a95955e52a2e083a2097178b5d96a
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67782355"
+ms.locfileid: "74437510"
 ---
 # <a name="imetadataimportgetmemberprops-method"></a>Metodo IMetaDataImport::GetMemberProps
-Ottiene le informazioni archiviate nei metadati per una definizione di membro specificato, inclusi il nome, la firma binaria e indirizzo virtuale relativo, del <xref:System.Type> membro a cui fa riferimento il token di metadati specificato.
-Si tratta di un metodo di supporto semplice: se *mb* viene quindi un MethodDef **GetMethodProps** viene chiamato; se *mb* è FieldDef, quindi **GetFieldProps** viene chiamato.
-Vedere questi altri metodi per i dettagli.
+Gets information stored in the metadata for a specified member definition, including the name, binary signature, and relative virtual address, of the <xref:System.Type> member referenced by the specified metadata token.
+This is a simple helper method: if *mb* is a MethodDef, then **GetMethodProps** is called; if *mb* is a FieldDef, then **GetFieldProps** is called.
+See these other methods for details.

 ## <a name="syntax"></a>Sintassi